 Besides the sites mentioned above, there are a number of “developed” day use sites along the trail.
 Most of these have some combination of boat landing, picnic tables, trail head, and parking.
 Some have pit toilets and water.
 Facilities are usually pretty limited.
 However, no matter how primitive, all of the developed areas off the Apache Trail Historic Road (including water access on Canyon and Apache lakes) are either operated by a private concessionaire or requires a Tonto National Forest Pass.

 Get your Tonto Pass before you get to the Apache Trail.
 Passes are available at a wide range of retail locations, ranger district offices (there’s one at Roosevelt Lake), and online.
-While passes are usually available at Tortilla Flat and the Apache Lake Marina, there is no guarantee they won’t be out of them the day you need one.
+While passes are usually available at Tortilla Flat, there is no guarantee they won’t be out of them the day you need one.